machinat/sociably/docs/integration-with-webview.md

 ##### `event`

-The `context.event` object contains `category`, `type` and `payload` sent from clients.
+The `context.event` object contains `kind`, `type` and `payload` sent from clients.
 You are free to send any data that can be serialized with `JSON.stringify` in the `payload`.
-There are also two native event type of `'connection'` category:
+There are also two native event type of `'connection'` kind:

 - `'connect'` - emit when a connection is connected.
 - `'disconnect'` - emit when a connection is disconnected.